grincc/agenda/notes/2022-05-24-community-meeting-notes.md

 __anynomous__ : I have to go now.
 Thank you all for the meeting, and hope to see you soon.

-👋 cekickafa, defistake, dtavarez, phyro, yeastplume
+👋 cekickafa, defistaker, dtavarez, phyro, yeastplume

 Maybe you can still ask @yeastplume if there have been any recent developments.